 The soils discovered at the test boring locations on this site are of fair to good bearing quality and generally have only slight potential for shrink and swell.
 These type of soils are not considered expansive.
-Only a very minor stratum of clay soils that would be considered expansive were encountered.
-These soils exist in the location of test boring B-1.
-As such, with attention to the fore mentioned expansive clays, light to moderately loaded future developments could be supported on shallow foundation systems.
+It appears feasible to support light to moderately loaded future developments on shallow foundation systems.
 The Geotechnical Engineer of Record should retained to inspect the exposed subgrade and verify the assumptions of this report before proceeding with fill material placement.